SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Datasets and experimental setting

 \subsection{Baselines}

 We compared the results of the proposed approach against the results of eight other baselines outlined below.
-Seven of these are embedding algorithms, the exception being Label Propagation that performs classification directly on the network structure.
+Seven of these are embedding algorithms, the exception being Label Propagation that performs classification directly by propagating label information across the network structure.